This post may contain affiliate links. Please read my disclosure policy.

 Honeycomb candy brittle is made on the stove-top and takes about 15 minutes, start to finish.

-First combine the sugar, honey and water in a heavy-bottom saucepan.
+- First combine the sugar, honey and water in a heavy-bottom large saucepan.
 Bring the mixture to a boil over medium high heat.
+Reduce to medium heat and continue cooking.

-Once the candy reaches 300 degrees F and is a deep golden color remove from the heat.
+- Once the candy reaches 300 degrees F and is a deep golden caramel color remove from the heat.
 Immediately and carefully stir in the baking soda.

-Finally, pour the mixture into a prepared baking sheet and let it cool completely.
+- Finally, pour the mixture into a prepared pan or baking tray and let it cool completely.

-Once cooled, break the candy into pieces and enjoy!
+- Once cooled, break the crunchy candy into pieces and enjoy!

-Do you need special equipment to make honeycomb candy?
+Do you need special equipment to make a honeycomb recipe?

 - For best results use a candy or instant-read thermometer for this recipe.